rust-trondheim/nannou-workshop-trondheim/README.md

 # nannou-workshop-trondheim

+** 📯There is an updated version og this workshop in https://github.com/rust-trondheim/rust-nannou-workshop that improves om this repo, so I recommemd checking that out. 🎉 **

 This is the repo for the [Rust Trondheim](https://www.meetup.com/rust-trondheim/) workshop in graphics programming with the [Nannou](https://nannou.cc/) library.

 ![alt text](./images/HappyCrab1_inocean.jpg)